justunsix/debezium-tests/localdev.md

 - The steps assume setting up of Debezium running on Redhat Openshift and connecting to Azure Event Hubs.
 - I found the first option, Docker with WSL, the easiest to set up locally.
 For a quick test, the second option using an existing Kubernetes deployment such as the free [Openshift Playground](https://learn.openshift.com/playgrounds/) is fast to test and can be done all in a web browser.
-- Ideally, a sandbox environment should run Linux with the developer having administrative (sudo) privleges.
+- Ideally, a sandbox environment should run Linux with the developer having administrative (sudo) privileges'.
 My team runs a Windows only environment, so instructions are focusing on Windows.

 ## Table of contents